mhamwala/workshop/README.md

 For information on Docker usage, how to develop your application directly in a Docker container, and how to debug your application in a Docker container, see the [Docker documentation](https://github.com/CloudNativeJS/docker).

-## 4. Packaging your Application with Helm
+## 5. Packaging your Application with Helm

 In order to deploy your Docker image to Kubernetes you need to supply Kubernetes with configuration on how you need your application to be run, including which Docker image to use, how many replicas (instances) to deploy and much memory and CPU to provide to each.

 Helm charts provide an easy way to package your application with this information.

-CloudNativeJS provides a "[Helm](https://github.com/CloudNativeJS/helm)" project that provides a template best-practice Helm chart template that can be used to package your application for Kuberentes.
+CloudNativeJS provides a "[Helm](https://github.com/CloudNativeJS/helm)" project that provides a template best-practice Helm chart template that can be used to package your application for Kubernetes.

 Add a Helm chart for your Express.js application using the following steps: